(Disclosure: Some of the links below may be affiliate links)

 Both services offer a MasterCard (or Visa) card.
 You can mostly use it as a credit card.
 You can use it everywhere, like a credit card.
 But you need to have money charged on it.
 The transactions will appear in real-time on both services.
 It is an awesome advantage of debit cards compared to credit cards.
 Both services will execute payments extremely fast.

 However, there is a slight difference with a real credit card.
-In fact, the two companies do not even provide the same kind of card.
+The two companies do not even provide the same kind of card.
 N26 provides a MasterCard Debit Card.
 And Revolut provides a MasterCard (or Visa) prepaid card.

-In that case, you could use your standard credit card for the reservation and then do the payment with Revolut.
+In that case, you could use your standard credit card for the reservation and then make the payment with Revolut.
 But obviously, this is not as practical.

 Most of the time, you will probably use the card directly to pay purchases in other currencies.
 But you can also use the account to make transfers to other accounts directly.
 And you can also send money directly to other customers.

 With Revolut, you will also be able to hold other fiat currencies directly in your account.
-This means you can have CHF, USD, and EUR at the same time in your account.
-This is a great thing.
+So, you can have CHF, USD, and EUR at the same time in your account.
+Having multiple currencies on your account is a great thing.
 And you can also receive these currencies directly into your account.
 When you spend currencies with your card or with a bank transfer, the money from the specific account will first be used if there is enough.
-This means that this will not result in currency exchange.
+So these purchases will not result in currency exchange.

 Both accounts are also usable from Apple Pay and Google Pay.
 So you can use their cards directly from your phone if you like this kind of service!